 I start by interviewing a range of people in the business (and often outside it too), and getting them to show me the information they create about the product.
 As they show me their different sources, I find I’m not just looking at one company and one product … in fact it’s more like there’s a range of related products.
 Or at least, that’s how it seems.
 The reality is that there is at just one product after all, but the ways different parts of the business are describing it are so different that they might as well be talking about different products.

-Here’s people from across a business to describe their product:
+Here is how people from across a business describe their product:

 Development: split the product into modules or areas that relate to how the product is made.
 For example, in software it’s common to talk about Core or Back-End, UI, and integration modules.

 Marketing: talk about the product in terms of its features – particularly its unique or more saleable features.
 They don’t care what components an application is made of; only that it can run on a range of common browsers and can perform a range of dazzling feats of technological wizardry.